fttlov/JCAdvance/README.md

 #### Manual Gyro Calibration (by hotkey)
 If you prefer to control when calibration happens, you can disable autocalibration in config.ini and force it manually at any time:
-Press Alt + C (or your mapped CalibrateKey).
-You will hear a low beep.<br>
+Press Alt + C (or your mapped Key).
+You will hear a low beep.
 Place the controller on a flat surface immediately.
 Your aiming axes will be temporarily muted.
 Wait for the success signal - double beep.<br>
 Note: If you move the controller too much during this process, you will hear a low error beep after 5 seconds, meaning calibration failed

 #### Manual Accelerometer Calibration